python/cpython/Doc/library/pyclbr.rst

    A dictionary mapping method names to line numbers.

+.. versionchanged:: 3.7
+   :class:`Class` became a subclass of :class:`Object`.

 .. _pyclbr-function-objects:

 Function Objects
 ----------------

-The :class:`Function` objects used as values in the dictionary returned by :func:`readmodule_ex` provide only the members already defined by :class:`Class` objects.
+:class:`Function` is a subclass of :class:`Object` whose objects are used as values in the dictionary returned by :func:`readmodule_ex`.
+The only instance attributes are those from :class:`Object`.

+.. versionchanged:: 3.7
+   :class:`Function` became a subclass of :class:`Object`.